Excess heat is bad news for a computer. High temperatures can cause irreversible damage to electrical circuits and even fire or explosion.

 Drawing heat from the CPU

 Before we can talk about how cooling systems pull heat away from the CPU, it’s important to understand what thermal conductivity is.
-Thermal conductivity is how well a material is able to transfer heat and it’s measured in watts per meter Kelvin.
+Thermal conductivity is how well a material can transfer heat and it’s measured in watts per meter Kelvin.
 Let’s compare the thermal conductivity of some materials commonly found in a PC:

 - The thermal conductivity of air is 0.0245 W/mK